Sony A1E Review (XBR55A1E, XBR65A1E, XBR77A1E) – Sony’s 2017 HDR OLED TV

 As an OLED TV, picture quality particularly perfect black level and infinite contrast are the main advantage that offered by Sony A1E series.
 Its picture quality is really amazing especially when used in a dark room.
 In a moderately bright room, the picture produced by A1E also still looks amazing due bright peak luminance reached by Sony A1E series.
 Nevertheless, its picture quality will a bit reduced when used in an extremely bright room due its peak luminance is still below 1000 nits and not bright enough to fight the glare.
 Meanwhile, come with HDR technology, it is certified by Ultra HD Premium Certification set by UHD Alliance due all of its display specs meet the minimum recommendation for displaying HDR 10 video fully like what intended.
 Like other OLED TVs, Sony OLED A1E also offers extremely wide viewing angle that allows you to amazing picture quality displayed on its screen regardless the viewing angle you are watching from.
 The other perfect performance that offered is about motion handling where it handles perfectly the motion blur that allows you to enjoy clearly and smoothly your favorite sport program or other fast moving images with no motion blur.
 In addition to superior picture quality, Sony A1E also offers some interesting points like the unique technology of their sound system, attractive and responsive Google Android TV, and others like what we have discussed a lot above.
 The only drawbacks are about its huge price and no 3D technology behind it.

 Should I Buy this TV?
 If you don’t mind about the price that offered and picture quality is the main consideration in buying TV, Sony A1E might be a good option for you.
 As long as you don’t have a plan to use it in an extremely bright room, you will not find a serious problem on Sony A1E series.
-But even so, before you decide to buy it, there are a lot of opinions from its real customers who have bought it where you can make as your further consideration.

 - Awesome Design